nihole/ACY/README.md

   - contracts
   - EPG attachment

-<h3>Start configuration</h3>
+<h3>Configuration procedure</h3>

-The idea is that you only need to change YAML files!!
+The procedure is simple and mainly consists of three steps: you need to

+- fill in the YAML file
+- generate the XML configuration file
+- upload it to ACI.

 You never change the python rendering file <a href="https://github.com/nihole/ACY/blob/master/render.py">render.py</a> and generally you don't need to change Jinja2 templates.

+<h3>Example</h3>

 Let's consider, for example, that we want to create a new VLAN pool.